Muhammad Sahimi

-Muhammad Sahimi (محمد سهیمی; born 22 January 1954) is a Professor of Chemical Engineering and Materials Science, and holds the NIOC (National Iranian Oil Company) Chair in petroleum engineering at the University of Southern California (USC) in Los Angeles.
-He is also active in journalism, writing frequently on Iranian politics.
+Muhammad Sahimi (محمد سهیمی; born 22 January 1954) is a Professor of Chemical Engineering and Materials Science and holds the NIOC (National Iranian Oil Company) Chair in petroleum engineering at the University of Southern California (USC) in Los Angeles.
+He is also active in journalism, frequently writing on Iranian politics.

 Career

-Sahimi received his B.S. degree in Chemical Engineering from the University of Tehran in 1977.
-After briefly working for the National Iranian Oil Company (NIOC), he received a scholarship from the Atomic Energy Organization of Iran and travelled to the US in 1978 (where he has since remained), completing his PhD at the University of Minnesota in 1984.
+Sahimi received his B.S. in Chemical Engineering from the University of Tehran in 1977.
+After briefly working for the National Iranian Oil Company (NIOC), he received a scholarship from the Atomic Energy Organization of Iran.
+He traveled to the US in 1978 (where he has since remained), completing his Ph.D. at the University of Minnesota in 1984.
 He then moved to the University of Southern California, becoming Chairman of his department from 1999 to 2005.
-Since then he has held the NIOC Chair.
+Since then, he has held the NIOC Chair.
 He has also been a visiting professor in Australia and a consultant to many industrial corporations.

+He was named a Fellow of the American Physical Society in 2023, "for fundamental contributions to the development of percolation theory and statistical physics, specifically in the characterization of heterogeneous porous materials and media, as well as the study of flow and transport processes occurring therein".

 Political views

-Sahimi writes in broad support of Iranian reformists, one of the two main political camps inside the Islamic Republic regime, the other one is Iranian Conservatives.
+Sahimi writes in broad support of Iranian reformists, one of the two main political camps inside the Islamic Republic regime; the other one is Iranian Conservatives.

 Since 2003, Sahimi has written many articles on the subject of Iranian politics (particularly the Iranian nuclear programme) for websites such as Payvand, Antiwar.com and the Huffington Post.
 He has been a regular columnist for Tehran Bureau since 2008, and has written occasional pieces for the Los Angeles Times, the New York Times, the Wall Street Journal the Harvard International Review and The Progressive.